-Phallic-shaped women’s network logo slammed, withdrawn by Australian PM’s department
+Phallic-shaped Women’s Network logo slammed, withdrawn by Australian PM’s department

 “I thought this was satire, but it is either thoughtless or an insult.
 Public money was spent getting a graphic artist, choosing the designing, selecting colours, approving, printing and publishing this logo for the Prime Minister’s and Cabinet’s Women’s Network,” the network said on Twitter.

-Last month, Mr Morrison and several other leaders issued an apology for “terrible things” that happened in the Australian parliament.
+Last month, Mr Morrison and several other leaders issued an apology for the “terrible things” that had happened in the Australian parliament.

-The prime minister also admitted that bullying, abuse and harassment, including violence against women built up over decades.
+The prime minister also admitted that bullying, abuse and harassment, including violence against women, had built up over decades.

 Register for free to continue reading